blenderskool/blaze/README.md

 --------------------------------------------------------------------------------------------------------------------------------

 ## Deploying on your own server
 Blaze can be easily deployed on your own server using Docker.
 The frontend and the backend is completely decoupled from each other.
-Following two Docker images are available:
+Following Docker images are available:
 - Blaze Server: This is the backend Node.js server that is used for WebSockets.
 The environment variables listed for the server above can be passed to the container.
 It exposes port `3030`.
 - Blaze Client: This is the frontend progressive web app of Blaze used by clients for sharing files.
 Nginx is used as a web server for this statically generated frontend.
 The environment variables listed above can be passed as ARGS while **building the image**.
 The frontend container exposes port `80`.
+- Blaze: This is a higher level image that includes both Blaze Server and Blaze Client images above.
+It must be used when docker-compose is not available in the environment, or there is a limit to run only a single container. docker-compose must be used to run Blaze in other cases which is explained in next section.

 ### Using docker-compose
 A `docker-compose.yml` file is present at the root of this project which runs both the server and client containers and sets up a proxy for WebSocket connections on the frontend in Nginx configuration.
 To run using docker-compose: